My shopping cart

 Starting at the left side of the infographic above you have the ISP (Internet Service Provider) hosted Internet service.
 This Internet service is accessible via an ISP provided modem (or sometimes a combined modem + router in one chassis like the ones Xfinity currently provides) that's able to sync up to the ISP's Internet services (world wide web).
 The modem's job is to take the ISP's signal that's fed to the home via Coax, Fiber or Copper cable pairs and convert/translate that signal into a digital signal that the customer's Router can then utilize.
 RATING OF 1 - highly unlikely to be the source of audio issues unless NOTHING is able to get out to the Internet from within your house and/or you see no connectivity LED's on the modem itself.

 The Router has several roles to play.
 It not only is the device that routes all the traffic generated to and from all the wired and/or wireless devices in your home out to the Internet or between themselves to remain within the private user network, it also manages all the various IP address leases that are automatically assigned to each of these devices via its DHCP services and also may manage some sort of built-in basic firewall function for security purposes.
 What is DHCP?
-DHCP (Dynamic Host Configuration Protocol) is the thing that controls and manages the IP addresses in use within a private network.
-Each device in your home, be it laptops, printers, mobile phones, tablets, Ring doorbell, music streamers or servers, etc. all require a private IP address assignment (or lease) in order to function and pass two way traffic to the router that either has a destination out on the Internet or is to remain inside your private network like for that of a NAS or localized music server.
+DHCP (Dynamic Host Configuration Protocol) is a Service within the router that controls and manages the IP addresses in use within a private network.
+Each IP networked connected device in your home, be it laptops, printers, mobile phones, tablets, Ring doorbell, music streamers or servers, etc. all require a private IP address assignment (or lease) in order to function and pass two way traffic to the router that either has a destination out on the Internet or is to remain inside your private network like for that of a NAS or localized music server.
 DHCP is also the thing that hands out any new or temporary IP addresses when say, grandma comes to visit and her phone automatically connects to your wireless network.
 The role of DHCP leases is to hand out these various IP addresses from the pool of available IP addresses that the router is configured to manage and once a device is disconnected from the network (like when grandma leaves), it then takes that IP address that grandma was assigned and puts it back into the pool of available IP addresses after a certain predefined lease-expiration to then use at another time when needed.
 RATING OF 2 - quite unlikely to be the source of audio issues unless NOTHING is able to get out to the Internet from within your house and/or you see no connectivity or blinking activity (ACT) LEDs on the Router itself.

 Next in line moving left to right in the diagram are the "digital-Doo-Dads" audiophiles are keen to incorporate into their computer audio networks.
 These various Ethernet filters and fiber optic/galvanic isolators and converters attempt to cleanup any digital noise artifacts that may get carried along and within the various pieces of network equipment and interconnecting cables before landing at the digital source playback gear.
 Their design and functions are widely varied and I won't get into any of their specifics here, but I've provided a few of the more popular device names in the diagram for reference purposes.
 I suggest you explore these devices and decide for yourself if they're needed or wanted.
 Some have interesting and unique designs and are purpose built to aide an audiophile in getting the best results from their digital audio gear.
 RATING OF 5 - highly likely to be the source of audio issues as there is no real design standard that's followed for digital-Doo-Dads across different manufacturers.
 Similarly, the in-built logic (if there's any) and detailed abilities/workings of a particular Doo-Dad are commonly not shared with the consumer in spec-sheets, etc. as these are often times closely guarded design details for accomplishing filtering, isolation or other types of noise reduction, etc.